saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

         uptime = neighbor.find('.//neighbor-adjacency-time').attrib['seconds']
 ```

-Information found is stored in a variable.
-Note that when we check the uptime, we do not just grab the text node.
+We store the information in a variable.
+When we check the uptime, we do not just grab the text node.
 Here, we retrieve the attribute node because it is easier to work with `seconds` instead of some string.

 The last part of the function is storing these values in a dictionary.
 We instantiated that dictionary a little earlier when we used `return_dict = {}` in the beginning of the function.
 Now, while we are still inside the for loop, we store the variables in that dictionary like so: